-Ohio State women’s rowing has won 3 of the last 6 National Championships.
-We made history in 2018 by sweeping the Big Ten Championship; winning all 7 events (5 varsity and two novice).
-The 2 gold medal novice boats were full of people who had never taken a stroke before September!
+Ohio State women’s rowing has won 3 of the last 7 National Championships.
+We made history in 2018 by sweeping the Big Ten Championship; winning all seven events (five varsity and two novice).
+The two gold medal novice boats were full of people who had never taken a stroke before September!

 We have been to the past 20 NCAA championships and won 9 Big Ten Championships.
 You can be a part of the legacy of champions.
 As a Buckeye you will race with and against the best.